1024inc/engineering-blog/_tabs/principles.md

 - What to do
    - Breaking down large features into smaller, manageable chunks to ensure quicker delivery.
    - Prioritizing must-have features over nice-to-have ones to focus on core functionality.
-   - Saying “no” to features that don't contribute to the main objective or delaying them for future iterations.
+   - Saying “no” to features that don't contribute to the main objective or postponing for future iterations.

 - What to avoid
    - Overcommitting to too many features at once.